 Welcome to parenthood!
-After what seems like forever, baby has finally arrived.
+After what seems like forever, your baby has finally arrived.
 This is one of the most exciting, nerve-wracking times a person can have in their life, and it can be very easy to get overwhelmed and lost in the moment.
 But this first week as a new parent can be one of the hardest.

 Looking back, there are more than a handful of things I wish I could have told my newbie-mom self to do.
-Considering this, here are my top five pieces of advice for the first week as a new parent.
+Considering this, here are my top five advice for the first week as a new parent.

 1. Give Yourself A Lot of Grace

 Being a new parent is hard.
-After all, you’ve never done this before, and taking care of a tiny human isn’t exactly the easiest job to get thrust into.
+After all, you’ve never done this before, and taking care of a tiny human isn’t the easiest job to get thrust into.
 It is okay to make mistakes, and it is okay not to know what you’re doing!

-If you’re a perfectionist like me, this learning curve can be challenging, but the main thing is: try to keep your standards realistic and manageable.
+If you’re a perfectionist like me, this learning curve can be challenging, but the main thing is: to try to keep your standards realistic and manageable.
 If baby is eating and sleeping (at least a little!), and your pediatrician thinks they’re healthy and doing well, that’s a win.

 2. Ask for Help

-So, ask them to bring meals over, tell them if you don’t want visitors and need a little time to yourself or with your partner, and ask for advice.
+So, ask them to bring meals over, tell them if you don’t want visitors and need a little time to yourself or your partner, and ask for advice.
 Call your birthing class teacher or doula for reinforcements, take advantage of breastfeeding classes and lactation consultants, and utilize your pediatrician’s office.
 It really does take a village to raise a child.

 3. Take a Little Bit of Time for Yourself

 Newborns are demanding, needy, and completely dependent on you.
 As a new parent, it is easy to throw yourself into motherhood and push all your needs to the wayside.
-This may feel like what you’re supposed to do, but in the end, it is so important to also take care of yourself, mentally and physically.
-Even in those first few days and weeks, try to take a little bit of time for yourself, whether it’s once a day or once a week.
+This may feel like what you’re supposed to do, but in the end, it is important to also take care of yourself, mentally and physically.
+Even in those first few days and weeks, try to take a little time for yourself, whether once a day or once a week.

 4. Be Patient with Your Partner